Wellness

 The Cognitive Trap

-The urge to "cram" is driven by insecurity, not necessity.
-Reading a new classification for a rare bone tumor at 2 PM will not save you.
-However, the cognitive fatigue it induces might cause you to block on a common hip fracture management algorithm.
-This is the law of diminishing returns in action.
+The urge to "cram" at this late stage is driven purely by insecurity, not necessity.
+Reading a new, esoteric classification for a rare soft-tissue sarcoma at 2 PM will not save your exam.
+However, the cognitive fatigue and sheer panic it induces might cause you to draw a blank on a fundamental BOAST guideline or a routine hip fracture management algorithm.
+This is the law of diminishing returns manifesting in real-time.

-2. Anxiety Reduction: Frantically searching for what you don't know spikes cortisol.
-Cortisol inhibits memory retrieval.
+2. Anxiety Reduction: Frantically searching for what you don't know causes a massive spike in cortisol.
+Cortisol actively inhibits the hippocampus, directly impairing your ability to retrieve previously stored memories.

 14:00 - Distraction Therapy